hygorzorak/hygorzorak/README.md

 - 📚 I'm reading **Sapiens: A Brief History of Humankind** by Yuval Noah Harari

-- 💬 I like to talk about **Art, Science, Literature, Meditation and Astral Projection**
+- 💬 I like to talk about **Art, Science, AI, Literature, and Meditation**

-- 💻 I'm also creating a library called **ReactDateFns**.
-[You can check it here](https://github.com/hygorzorak/react-dafe-fns).

 <br/>
 <h3 align="center">Connect with me:</h3>